Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 This feature is called Personal Identity Verification (PIV) attestation (<https://developers.yubico.com/PIV/Introduction/PIV_attestation.html>).
 It can be combined with any other TameMyCerts feature.

-It is possible to include the attestion certificates in the Certificate Signing Request by using any of the following means:
+It is possible to include the attestation certificates in the Certificate Signing Request by using any of the following means:

 - yubico-piv-tool (<https://developers.yubico.com/yubico-piv-tool/>), a vendor maintained software for managing yubico PIV application.
 - powershellYK (<https://github.com/virot/powershellYK>), a PowerShell 7 module that builds on the Yubico .NET SDK.
 Available on Windows and MacOS.